 As the National Safety Council notes, every car should have an emergency supply kit in the trunk.
 Before you leave on your road trip, channel your inner Girl Scout and prepare an amazing kit that will help you out no matter what you encounter on the drive.
-The kit should include a properly inflated spare tire, wheel wrench and tripod jack, along with jumper cables, a tool kit, first aid kit, plenty of drinking water, reflective triangles and a fire extinguisher.
+The kit should include a properly inflated spare tire, wheel wrench and tripod jack, along with jumper cables, a tool kit, first aid kit, plenty of drinking water, reflective triangles, or cheaper traffic cones, and a fire extinguisher.

 You should also keep non-perishable foods in the kit such as dried fruits, whole grain crackers and unsalted nuts, along with a compass, and a car charger for your cell phone.
 Also consider adding a reflective vest to the box; this way, if you have to walk for help other drivers can easily see you.
 Finally, add in your emergency phone numbers, the name and number of your auto insurance agent, and a trusted towing company into your phone.
 Speaking of phones, be sure you have one that is equipped with GPS; if it is not, invest in a GPS unit for your car.

 3. Know What to Do if the Car Breaks Down